 By the way, once you rescue the Water Crystal, the Aquarian quarter of the map is going to melt.
 An unfortunate consequence of Falls Basin’s frozen décor is that you can’t return to it once it’s melted, potentially costing you the Heal Spell!
 Make sure to grab it!

 The Crystal dungeons in this game are actually quite large (certainly compared to others in the game so far, but I’d still say they’re larger than the average FF dungeon as well) perhaps to make up for the fact that the other dungeons are so small.
 Unfortunately this dungeon was also open-ended, so it’s really easy to miss the magic mirror that lets you see enemies unless you know where to look!
 It’s very easy to go through the entire dungeon without finding it!
-Luckily – even though I had forgotten the entire rest of the dungeon – I did remember that the mirror lay to the extreme southeast of the first floor.
+Luckily – even though I had forgotten the entire rest of the dungeon from the 90s – I did remember that the mirror lay to the extreme southeast of the first floor.
 We only ran into a few enemies blocking our way to the prize.
 We picked it up, it made a preposterous sucking sound (or possibly the sound of an RC car’s engine?), and caused all the invisible enemies to appear.
 The game cheats a bit here by making sure you’ve killed all the enemies that would have been on screen when you pick up the mirror, so they don’t have to animate them appearing from nowhere.
 Very sly.

 Having forgotten most of the dungeon over the years, I was surprised to find just how complicated it really was.
 It’s maze-like, but since this game has no random encounters, it was allowed to get even twistier than you’d normally see in an RPG dungeon.
 The fact that the mazes spanned multiple floors made it even more complicated.
 Or maybe I’m just pissed that we walked into so many dead end branches.
 It got worse in how Phoebe started to run low on arrows.
 I was kicking myself for that, because I had proposed we go in and out of Libra Shrine to restock on arrows before we went to the Pyramid in the first place, but had changed my mind.
 Luckily, just as we were going to empty her quiver, we started to find reloads until she was nearly full again.